-Arrival Day - September 1, 2014
+Arrival Day - September 1, 2016

 Detailed information about arrival day and the reception center will be provided to you with your housing assignment information in late June or early July.
-The full program of orientation activities, including the welcome pizza party on the evening of September 1, will be posted online.
+Activities include a welcome pizza party on the evening of September 1.
+Orientation week's full program will be provided upon arrival.

 In case you experience significant delays in your travel to Freiburg, please note that there is a "Plan B" that involves a secondary meeting point.
-On arrival day, the reception center at the Hauptbahnhof will be staffed from 11 a.m. until 5 p.m.
+On arrival day, the reception center at the Hauptbahnhof will be staffed from 10 a.m. until 5 p.m.
 Should you arrive in Freiburg after 5 p.m., please be prepared to come to Haus 60 of the Studentensiedlung, the Stusie, where the welcome pizza party will be held.
 It is easiest to take a taxi, but it is possible to take streetcar no. 1 toward Landwasser to go to the Stusie.
 More detailed instructions and a map of the Stusie will be included in your housing information mailing.
-We suggest you print out the instructions for "Arrival Day - Plan B" and keep it in your carry-on luggage.
+We strongly suggest you print out the instructions for "Arrival Day - Plan B" and keep it in your carry-on luggage.